Khachkar

-A khachkar, also known as a khatchkar or Armenian cross-stone (խաչքար, [χɑtʃʰˈkʰɑɾ], խաչ xačʿ "cross" + քար kʿar "stone") is a carved, memorial stele bearing a cross, and often with additional motifs such as rosettes, interlaces, and botanical motifs.
+A khachkar (also spelled as khatchkar) or Armenian cross-stone (խաչքար, [χɑtʃʰˈkʰɑɾ], խաչ xačʿ "cross" + քար kʿar "stone") is a carved, memorial stele bearing a cross, and often with additional motifs such as rosettes, interlaces, and botanical motifs.
 Khachkars are characteristic of medieval Christian Armenian art.

 Since 2010, khachkars, their symbolism and craftsmanship are inscribed in the UNESCO list of Intangible Cultural Heritage.

 Description

 The most common khachkar feature is a cross surmounting a rosette or a solar disc.
 The remainder of the stone face is typically filled with elaborate patterns of leaves, grapes, pomegranates, and bands of interlace.
 Occasionally a khachkar is surmounted by a cornice sometimes containing biblical or saintly figures.

 Most early khachkars were erected for the salvation of the soul of either a living or a deceased person.
 Otherwise they were intended to commemorate a military victory, the construction of a church, or as a form of protection from natural disasters.

 The most common location for early khachkars was in a graveyard.
 However, Armenian gravestones take many other forms, and only a minority are khachkars.